News and announcements

 “A few years ago, we hosted a series of community meetings exploring the idea of creating a dignified, welcoming space to bring people together around healthy food as a way to deal with the high rates of food insecurity and diet-related illness in the community,” said Chad Duplessie, Manager of the Natoaganeg Community Food Centre.
 “Through exceptional support and sharing of gifts from the Chief, Council, and community, Eel Ground First Nation created a safe place to share, cook, learn, and create good community vibes.
 Countless people have helped build the Community Food Centre into what it is today, and without them we would not be celebrating this incredible partnership with Community Food Centres Canada.
 The future is very bright for the Natoaganeg Community Food Centre, our staff, volunteers, and community members.”

 “Canada’s Indigenous populations face disproportionate rates of food insecurity and chronic diet-related illnesses.
 To create change, we need solutions that are grounded within those communities and developed in collaboration with them,” said Nick Saul, President and CEO of Community Food Centres Canada.
 “We’re proud to be partnering with Eel Ground First Nation on the first Community Food Centre in New Brunswick.
 We look forward to both supporting and learning from Natoaganeg CFC as they adapt the Community Food Centre model to meet the needs of their community, and act as an example of what can be achieved by building a place for food in First Nations communities.”

 The Natoaganeg Community Food Centre offers empowering programs that bring the community together to grow, cook, share, and advocate for good food for all.
-The partnership with Community Food Centres Canada will provide core funding and program support to the CFC to further support community members’ access to food, resources, and supports.
+The partnership with Community Food Centres Canada will provide core funding and program support to the CFC to further increase community members’ access to food, resources, and supports.